webview/webview/README.md

 Your compiler must support minimum C++11 except for platforms that require a more modern version.

-### Linux
+### Unix-like Systems

 The [GTK][gtk] and [WebKit2GTK][webkitgtk] libraries are required for development and distribution.
-You need to check your Linux distribution regarding how to install those those.
+You need to check your system distribution regarding how to install those those.

 Debian-based systems: